zoraviel/CSS-assignment-2/README.md

 5. Adjust `margin` and `padding` values as needed to make the spacing on your second "Big Cats" page look as close as possible to the second "Sea Mammals" example.
 In particular, without the white background on the text section, you will not need the same `padding`.

+6. Assign suitable text colors and link pseudo class colors for good contrast and legibility *as needed* in the articles and sections.
+See step 10 under part 1, above.

 **DO NOT USE any CSS layout properties we have not covered,** such as `float`, `position` or `display: grid`.

 ## Part 3